front-end-intermediate/session-5/readme.md

 <a id="markdown-63-http" name="63-http"></a>
 ### 6.3. $HTTP

-Let's use the api instead of keeping the data model in the controller.
+Let's use our recipes api.

 We fetch the dataset from our server using Angular's built-in [$http](https://docs.angularjs.org/api/ng/service/$http) service.